Mortimer333/Dito/README.md

 # Observables
 Any variable you would use in HTML or CSS must be defined in **Main Observables** - `$` and `$css`.

-Any class created from `DitoElement` has access to this variables inside their instance (as well as other functionality).
-Anything defined in `$` will be available in template and anything defined in `$css` will be available in styles _(seperation of those file was made to avoid rerenders without any change)_.
+Any class created from `DitoElement` has access to these variables inside their instance (as well as other functionality).
+Anything defined in `$` will be available in template and anything defined in `$css` will be available in styles _(separation of those file was made to avoid re-renders without any change)_.
-Try to save in `$` and `$css` only variables that appear in files as any change which results in different value assigned to the attribute will call for rerender of the components template or styles.
+Try to save in `$` and `$css` only variables that appear in files as any change which results in different value assigned to the attribute will call for re-render of the component's template or styles.

 #### Functionality:
 ```js